mutdmour/expedia_task/ABOUT.md

 While this is the most in-depth project with NodeJS I have worked on, I am very familiar with basics of NodeJS, Express, and React.
 Though I learned a lot about putting them together, which is what I most confused by in the beginning.

 ### TODO
 The project need to add more tests.
 Also originCity for flights, a price range, and time range filters.
 As well as to run the linter.
-As well as add better error handling on
+As well as add better error handling.